LogtalkDotOrg/logtalk.org/_posts/2020-01-08-object-and-predicate-aliases.md

     ...
 ```

-Name clashes also occur when using multiple inheritance.
+Name clashes can also occur when using multiple inheritance.
 For example, assume
 two objects, `rpg_player` and `engineer`, both declaring a `rank/1` public
 predicate, and a third object, `moms_basement_ghost`, inheriting from the first
 two objects.
 In this case, we can use the [`alias/2`](https://logtalk.org/manuals/refman/directives/alias_2.html)